Sources: Venditto to plead guilty to corruption charges

 The former Oyster Bay supervisor also is expected to admit Friday to a felony charge connected to the alleged “unwarranted personal gain” of his friend Ippolito, sources said.

-Under that charge, prosecutors alleged Venditto corruptly orchestrated the hiring of a town Parks Department employee at an inflated salary and then his firing at Ippolito’s “self-serving request.”
+That charge is tied to allegations that Venditto took part in corruptly orchestrating the hiring of a town Parks Department employee at an inflated salary — before his firing later at Ippolito’s “self-serving request.”

 A jury in November acquitted another defendant, former town commissioner Frank Antetomaso, 79, of misdemeanor counts of official misconduct and theft of services.
 That jury also convicted his nephew, town highway maintenance supervisor Salvatore Cecere, on the same charges.